tom-seddon/b2/doc/Overview.md

 processor.
 With a B/B+, be sure to install a ROM installed with the Tube host code in it, such as the Acorn 1770 DFS.)

+Tick `SCSI` to add an emulated SCSI hard disk adapter, useable with Acorn ADFS.

 Changes to a configuration don't affect the running Beeb until you do a `File` > `Power-on Reset` (if you're editing the current config) or select the updated configuration from the `Hardware' menu.